 Is Hummus Keto?

-Not really.
-Actually, no. Hummus is made from chickpeas, which we have already established are very high in carbs.
+Not store bought hummus.
+Hummus is made from chickpeas, which we have already established are very high in carbs.

 Every other standard ingredient in hummus (Olive Oil, Tahini, Lemon, Garlic, Sea Salt) is healthy and keto friendly.